begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## LOGGER##

-The logger function allows to log your message in a file or display to screen.
+The logger function allows you to log your message in a file or display to screen.

 ### COMMAND SYNTAX